Forensic accounting studies financial records to identify illegal or unethical behaviour. It is applied to uncover financial fraud.

 Use of Forensic Accounting

 The advent of digital and paperless technology has made it easy for criminals to tamper with business accounts and defraud others.
-Almost 5000,000 plus new organisations are established every year and out of which more than 80% of them rely on computers for their proceedings.
+Almost 5000,000 plus new organisations are established annually, out of which more than 80% rely on computers for their proceedings.

 Forensic accounting signifies the only realistic approach to gaining a deeper understanding of what’s happening behind the scenes in a financial capacity.
 Check out some striking uses of the forensic accountant as this fulfils the requirement of its overall system.